nfauchelle/PhergieKeepAlive/README.md

 # PhergieKeepAlive

 [Phergie](http://github.com/phergie/phergie-irc-bot-react/) plugin which monitors when the last activity on a connection was and if it exceeds a certain time limit the correction is closed and re-created.
+Server ping/pongs are included, so in a slow chat room there would stil be enough activity and the only time the timeout trigged is due to a network issue.

 [![Build Status](https://secure.travis-ci.org/nfauchelle/PhergieKeepAlive.png?branch=master)](http://travis-ci.org/nfauchelle/PhergieKeepAlive)